glatard/neblina-python/README.md

 ## How-to
 ### Execute Euler Angle streaming example using Bluetooth Low Energy (Linux-only):
 This demo is to demonstrate the capability of the ProMotion board to stream Euler angles through BLE and a Bluetooth dongle.
 Start by turning on your ProMotion kit by pressing the side button for 3 seconds.
 Once the LED lights up, you know it turned on.
-The device should be broadcasting its MAC address to all who can hear.
+The device should be broadcasting its presence and MAC address to all who are listening.

 The ProMotion's MAC address can be found by opening the Bluetooth icon in the top panel on your Linux machine, and doing a scan over the available BLE devices.
 Alternatively, it can be found by using the bluez utility *hcitool*.